rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 semantics works" appendix for more details if you are unfamiliar with this part of Rust's current implementation.)

+## Problems with dynamic drop semantics

-Here are some problems with this:
+Here are some problems with this situation:

- * Most important: implicit memory zeroing is a hidden cost that all Rust programs are paying.
+ * Most important: implicit memory zeroing is a hidden cost that today all Rust programs pay, in both execution time and code size.
    With the removal of the drop flag, we can remove implicit memory zeroing (or at least revisit its utility -- there may be other motivations for implicit memory zeroing, e.g. to try to keep secret data from being exposed to unsafe code).

  * Hidden bits are bad, part I: Users coming from a C/C++ background expect `struct Foo { x: u32, y: u32 }` to occupy 8 bytes, but if